ESW-RMS/LoRa2019/README.md

 At this point the Raspberry Pi bootup screen should be visible on the monitor.

-Fyi, Pi password is "raspberry"
+Fyi, Pi password is "raspberry" or "rms" or "esw"

 ## 4. Setup ESW Code